-This is our only hope in this fallen world, that above the clouds, the sky is truly, really, and gloriously clear.
-One day God will bring an end to affliction, sin, suffering, he will wipe away every tear the Bible teaches us, and he will remove the clouds of affliction for good.
+[ 36:02] this is our only hope in this fallen world that above the clouds, the sky is truly, really and gloriously clear.

+One day God will bring an end to affliction, sin, suffering.
+He will wipe away every tear the Bible teaches us and he will remove the clouds of affliction for good.

-Going back to Horatio Spafford, upon suffering the great loss, an immense tragedy of his children's death, he writes this hymn, when peace like a river attendeth my way, when sorrows like sea billows roll, whatever my lot thou has taught me to say, it is well, it is well with my soul.
+Going back to Horatio Spafford, upon suffering the great loss and immense tragedy of his children's death, he writes this hymn, when peace like a river attendeth my way, when sorrows like sea billows roll, whatever my lot thou hast taught me to say, it is well, it is well with my soul.